nla-group/classix/docs/source/comparison.rst

     print(X.shape)

-Because other clustering algorithms almost cannot complete this clustering on the full data.
-So we employ CLASSIX clustering on the whole data while employing other clustering algorithms on down-sampling data.
-We repeatedly perform each algorithm 10 times and get their average runtime for comparison.
-All algorithm is run with a single thread and the parameter settings for each algorithm are tuned to the best visual performance (to show the superiority of CLASSIX, we only set its parameter `radius` to an appropriate value, which is less strenuous to tune compared to double parameter settings of other algorithms - except HDBSCAN).
+We repeatedly run each algorithm 10 times and get the average runtime for comparison.
+All algorithms run on a single thread and the parameter settings for each algorithm are tuned for the best visual clustering result.

 .. code:: python

-    sample_size = 10 # repeats each algorithm's performing 10 times.
+    sample_size = 10 # run each algorithm 10 times.

     sum_time = 0
     timing = []